To:

 Piracy

 Piracy is a crime.
-See Mr. Toprak!
+See the criminal!

 US federal agents may gain the power to pursue people swapping copyright material online.